 Nothing stands in the way of the pungent easterly piercing every corner of this gorgeous island.
 It keeps a firm grip on some of Zanzibar’s rare winter months, a time when the lush coconut palms sway back and forth menacingly, dropping their fuzzy fruits off as and when they please.
 One is hard enough to knock a strong man down if it smacks him in the right spot … but hey!

 The Maasai are part of Zanzibar.
 Their unusual cloaks provide the fabric for great shots and ingenious stories.
 For a few shillings, these young fellas candidly share chunks of their tribe’s life way back on the mainland — behind Dar es Salaam at the edge of Tanzania’s mindboggling game parks.
 On Zanzibar they trade their tribal life for a while.
 For a pair of bright yellow plastic slippers and a shack on one of the island’s many beaches.
 Where they hawk their precious highland souvenirs — carved, woven, or sewn.
 Visitors are few and far between these days, as is a tribesman’s income.

-A few isolated crabs are heading towards the shimmering ocean with the housing on their back.
+A few isolated crabs are heading toward the shimmering ocean with the housing on their back.
 And in some nearby trees, a bunch of giggling monkeys is thievishly enjoying their loot of nicked cashew nuts.
-Sinewy fishermen jointly haul in their solemn nets while the golden-rimmed sun starts skating over the edge of the horizon.
+Sinewy fishermen jointly haul in their solemn nets while the golden-rimmed sun starts skating over the horizon's edge.
+Beautiful and simple.
 A day like any other.
-Beautiful and simple.

-Thank you for joining me and your precious time!
+Thank you for joining me and for your precious time!

 Originally published at: https://medium.com/woodworkers-of-the-world-unite/hakuna-matata-73766727cc1d